gabrysbiz/directory-content-maven-plugin-examples/copyFiles/README.md

 # Copy files from source to output directory
-You need to use a [copy](http://www.gabrys.biz/projects/directory-content-maven-plugin/LATEST/copy-mojo.html) goal to copy files.
+You need to use a [copy](http://www.gabrys.biz/projects/directory-content-maven-plugin/LATEST/copy-mojo.html) goal to copy files from source to output directory.
 This example shows how to copy all files without `ignored` extension from `src/files` to `${project.build.directory}/${project.artifactId}-${project.version}/files` directory.

 To build example launch `mvn clean package`